 Subashan Vadibeler, University of Leeds; University of Oxford, UK

-Subashan is an academic foundation doctor at St. James’s University Hospital, researching health inequities as part of the Child Health Outcomes Research at Leeds team.
-Born and raised in Malaysia, he attended medical school at the University of Malaya, developing an interest in urban poverty, child health, and the immune system.
-He later matriculated as a Rhodes scholar at Oxford University, where his research under Eileen Parkes focused on immune evasion mechanisms in cancers and viruses.
+Subashan is a doctor at St. James’s University Hospital, where he researches health inequities.
+Born and raised in Malaysia, he attended medical school at the University of Malaya, during which he developed an interest in urban poverty, child health, and the immune system.
+He later matriculated at Oxford University, where he researched immune evasion mechanisms in cancers and viruses.
 He aspires to become a clinician–scientist working toward solutions for tropical infectious diseases.
 He finds balance through long-distance running.

 Who inspires you as a scientist?